chairkb/ormi/README.md

 ````

 To try out ormi, go to the 'example' directory and compile 'Simple.java' and execute it.
 To compile with IDE (e.g. eclipse or netbeans) you can import the maven project.

-Before executing the 'example', create a database (either postgresql or mysql) and configure it's jdbc properties in the file 'stormi.properties' (jdbcUser, jdbcPassword, jdbcUrl).
-The default configured is (schema: stormi, login: postgres, password: abc1234)

-## Contact Us

-For any further support, please contact me at stech@gmail.com